arpitjain099/phoenix/docs/development_getting_started.md

 You can also use the `tilt` cli if needs be.
 Such as `tilt down` to bring down the resources in the cluster.

+You can also use `make clean` to remove all the tilt resources and default volumes in the cluster.

 ## Hello world

 Once your set up is complete you should be able to see an hello world at: